Dexterous Pre-grasp Manipulation for Human-like Functional Categorical Grasping: Deep Reinforcement Learning and Grasp Representations: Explicit Target Grasp Representation

 \subsection{Action Space}

 The policy produces actions $\bm{a}(t)$ with a frequency of 30\,Hz.
-An action represents a relative displacement in 3D hand position, hand rotation changes, and hand joint position increments.
+An action represents a relative displacement in 3D hand position, hand rotation, and hand joint positions.
 With this action definition, hand joint targets are straightforward to obtain.
 The arm joint targets are calculated via Inverse Kinematics (IK).
 Finally, the joints are controlled with PD controllers.

-In this work we apply the proposed method to a 6\,DoF UR5e robotic arm with an attached 11\,DoF Schunk SIH hand.
+In this work, we apply the proposed method to a 6\,DoF UR5e robotic arm with a 11\,DoF Schunk SIH hand.
 The joints of the hand are coupled, leaving five controllable DoF.
-Thus, in this work an action is a 11-element vector: three elements define a displacement of hand position, three elements define a displacement of hand rotation as Euler angles and five elements define a displacement of hand joint positions.
-We further assume a five-fingered hand with five controllable DoF, however it is straightforward to apply our approach to a hand with arbitrary number of fingers and DoF.
+Thus, in this work an action is an 11-element vector: three elements define a displacement of hand position, three elements define a displacement of hand rotation as Euler angles, and five elements define a displacement of hand joint positions.
+We further assume a five-fingered hand with five controllable DoF.
+However, it is straightforward to apply our approach to a hand with an arbitrary number of DoF.
+We use Euler angles representation for the rotation-related part of the action since it is straightforward to obtain the next target with small iterative increments while using a minimal number of variables.